Peanut butter blossoms are exceptionally soft and chewy, made even more special with that melt-in-your-mouth chocolate kiss at the center.

 Tips & Tricks to Make the Best Peanut Butter Blossoms

-- Wondering why we use three different sugars for this recipe?
-It makes the BEST cookies!
-Brown sugar contains molasses, making it moist and giving the cookies that nice chewy consistency.
-Confectioner’s sugar creates a smoother texture and helps prevent overspreading.
-Resulting in a nice thick, sweet, chewy cookie.
+- Don’t substitute different sugars.
+Using three distinct sugars is what makes these the BEST cookies!
+Brown sugar adds moisture and chewiness.
+Confectioners’ sugar creates a smoother texture and helps prevent overspreading.
+White sugar sweetens the recipe.
+The result?
+A nice thick, sweet, chewy cookie.

-- When making cookies, it’s always better to chill the dough for at least 30 minutes before forming them into balls and baking.
-Doing so will help solidify the dough so that they’re easier to scoop and shape.
+- Chill the dough.
+When making cookies, it’s always better to chill the dough for at least 30 minutes before forming them into balls and baking.
+Doing so will help solidify the dough so that it’s easier to scoop and shape.
 It also prevents the cookies from over-spreading.

-- Unwrap and freeze the chocolate kisses as the cookies are baking.
+- Unwrap and freeze the chocolate kisses while the cookies bake.
 That way, they won’t melt as you press them into the hot cookies.

-- For the perfect cookie to chocolate kiss ratio, use 1-inch dough balls.
+- Use 1-inch dough balls.
+This size provides the perfect cookie-to-kiss ratio.
 A small cookie scoop works perfectly for this.

-- These Peanut Butter blossoms will last for 5 to 7 days.
-Just be sure to store in an air-tight container or Ziploc bag.
-Place on the counter and watch them disappear.
+- Store leftovers in an airtight container.
+These peanut butter blossom cookies will last for 5 to 7 days.
+Just be sure to store them in an airtight container or Ziploc bag.
+Place them on the counter, and watch them disappear.

-- For that extra sparkle and festive feel, roll your dough balls in granulated sugar, colored sugar, or sprinkles!
+- Make them pretty.
+For that extra sparkle and festive feel, roll your dough balls in granulated sugar, colored sugar, or sprinkles!

-- Hershey’s Kisses come in a variety of flavors, so feel free to use whichever ones you like.
+- Vary the kisses.
+Hershey’s Kisses come in a variety of flavors, so feel free to use whichever ones you like.
 Milk chocolate… Dark chocolate… White chocolate… You name it!

-- Don’t wait too long before you push the kisses into the center.
-Add them right after the cookies come out of the oven.
-The cookies will still be nice and soft so the chocolate has time to melt and stick to the center.
+- Don’t wait too long before adding the kisses.
+Add them a couple of minutes after the cookies come out of the oven.
+The cookies will still be nice and soft.
+That’ll give the chocolate time to melt and stick to the center.

-- When it comes to baking cookies, there is no such thing as an accurate bake time.
-While it serves as a useful guide, always pay more attention to how your cookies look instead of the timer.
+- Keep an eye on the baking time.
+When it comes to baking cookies, there is no such thing as an accurate bake time.
+So, always pay more attention to how your cookies look instead of the timer.
 Once the edges turn lightly golden and the tops start to crack, they’re done.

-- Give the cookie dough balls enough space so they won’t spread into each other while they bake.
+- Don’t crowd the cookies.
+Give the cookie dough balls enough space so they won’t spread into each other while they bake.
 A good amount would be 2 inches apart.

-- Don’t leave your cookies on the baking sheets too long after baking, as they will continue to bake.
+- Don’t leave your cookies on the baking sheets.
+If you do, they’ll continue to bake.
 Transfer the cookies onto a cooling rack to allow them to cool evenly.

-- Do not place your cookies onto a hot baking sheet – this will cause them to spread.
+- Don’t place the second batch on a hot baking sheet.
+This will cause them to spread.
 When baking the second batch of cookies, either use a different baking sheet or let the first baking sheet cool first.